slsa-framework/slsa-github-generator/README.md

 ### Format

 Each of the projects utilize the same base GitHub workflow SLSA provenance.
-The common fields of the SLSA provenance predicate attested to are:
+The common fields of the SLSA provenance predicate attested to are below.

+_Added v1.0.0_
 `BuildType`: This is the URI for the particular provenance builder, for example, the go or generic builder.
 ```json
   "buildType": "https://github.com/slsa-framework/slsa-github-generator-go@v1"